amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 - Adding a reference to the previous element.
 - Holding a reference to the last item in the list.

-Removing first/last can be done in constant-time; however, eliminating in the middle of the Array is still *O(n)*.
+Removing first/last can be done in constant time; however, eliminating in the middle of the Array is still *O(n)*.

 ## Stacks